 - Your disability prevents you from supporting yourself through gainful employment.

-- You must have very little income.
-This number can change every year.
+- You have very little income.
+This income limit can change every year.
 In addition, the income limit tends to vary by location because SSI is a joint program of the federal and state governments.

-- Your countable assets must not exceed the SSI limit.
+- Your countable assets do not exceed the SSI limit.
 This number can also change every year.
 Your home and the land it is on do not count as assets.
-Most cars do not count toward your resources.
-The asset limit is $2,000 for an individual and $3,000 for a couple.
+Most cars also do not count toward your resources.

-How a Lawyer Can Help You Apply for Disability Benefits
+How a Lawyer with Our Firm Can Help You Apply for Disability Benefits

-An attorney from our firm can offer assistance as you prepare an application for Social Security disability benefits if you do not have enough work credits for SSDI or should apply for SSI benefits.
-The law does not require you to work with a lawyer on the application and evaluation process for SSI, but it can be a smart idea to do so.
+An attorney from our firm can offer assistance as you prepare an application for Social Security disability benefits.
+We can help you determine whether you have enough work credits for SSDI or should apply for SSI benefits.
+The law does not require you to work with a lawyer on the application and evaluation process for disability benefits, but having someone guide you can make the process go smoother.

-Every year, thousands of qualifying individuals are denied Social Security disability benefits because of errors they made on their application.
-Many people have to file an appeal of a denial of benefits to get the assistance they need.
+Every year, thousands of qualifying individuals are denied Social Security Disability benefits because of errors they made on their applications.
+Many people have to appeal a denial of benefits to get the assistance they need.
 Our team can help you avoid this costly mistake or represent you during your appeal if you have already received a denial.

-At Farmer & Morris Law, PLLC, we work hard to help people who cannot work due to a disability.
+At Farmer & Morris Law, PLLC, we work hard to assist people who cannot work due to a disability.
 We want to help you apply for the benefits you may be eligible for or fight your application denial.
 If another party caused your injury, we could also represent you in a liability claim or personal injury lawsuit.
-You can call us today at (828) 286-3866 for a free consultation.
+You can call us today at (828) 373-1236 for a free consultation.